BA (Hons) Electronic Music Production and Performance.

 Assessment: Portfolio of compositions and report.
 40 credits.

-Assessment: Composition and performance.
+Assessment: Composition and live performance.
 40 credits

 Assessment: Presentation and essay.
 20 credits.